IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-The methods and types of path requirements and impairments, such as those detailed in {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}, used by the O-PNC for optical path computation are not exposed at the MPI and therefore out of scope for this document.
+The methods and types of path requirements and impairments, such as those detailed in {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}, used by the O-PNC for optical path computation are not exposed at the MPI is therefore out of scope for this document.

 {: #packet-pnc-overview}